carnistclaims/carnistclaims.github.io/README.md

 ### Who are you?
 I think you are actually...

 No, I'm not Vegan Gains, Vegan Teacher, or whoever is your least-favorite vegan on the internet.
-I'm some dude that you don't know.
-I went vegan around the time I finished my Chemistry PhD.
 I'm mostly annoyed with bad arguments which has lit the fire under me to make this.
 It's mostly inspired in form by the [talkorigins archive](http://talkorigins.org/indexcc/list.html).

 ### Isn't this another list site for veganism?